 Overview

-Inhalants commonly used include:
+Inhalants include:

 • Solvents (such as paint thinners and degreasers), gasoline, glues, and office supplies (such as correction fluids, felt-tip markers, and electronics cleaners).